extratone/bilge/annotation/highlights.md

 > Monterey’s focus is all about system apps, a topic near and dear to me.
 With the technical building blocks in place and a refined design out of the way, Monterey is one of the most tangible, user-facing payoffs of the past three years of transition.
 More than ever before, Apple is advancing system apps across all of its platforms at the same time.
 Finally, everything is everywhere.

+> Monterey’s focus is all about system apps

 # [My Obsidian Setup, Part 3: My 'Dashboard' Note for Quick Links, Todoist Tasks, Saving Ideas, and Keeping Track of Current Projects](https://club.macstories.net/posts/extension-284)

 > What I need, however, is a tool that lets me see, at a glance, all the things I’m currently working on and stuff that’s on my mind, allowing me to quickly jump to those things and start processing them.